 Michigan woman charged with ’03 murders of newborn twin sons

-CHICAGO (AP) - A Michigan woman has been charged with murder in the deaths of her newborn twin sons more than 17 years ago, police said Saturday.
+CHICAGO (AP) - A Michigan woman has been charged with murder in the deaths of her newborn twin sons more than 17 years ago.

-Antoinette Briley, 41, of Holland, Michigan, was charged Friday with two counts of first-degree murder for the deaths of her sons.
+Police said Saturday that 41-year-old Antoinette Briley of Holland, Michigan, has been charged with two counts of first-degree murder for the deaths of her sons.

-The boys’ bodies were discovered June 6, 2003, by a Waste Management employee who was emptying trash bins in an alley in unincorporated Stickney Township, police said.
-The worker spotted the bodies in the front lift bucket of her garbage truck.
+The boys’ bodies were discovered June 6, 2003, by a Waste Management employee who was emptying trash bins in Cook County.
+Police say the worker spotted the bodies in the front lift bucket.

-A subsequent autopsy determined the victims were born alive and died of asphyxiation, and the deaths were ruled homicides.

-Investigators in 2018 utilized DNA from evidence recovered from the scene in an effort to identify the birth mother using the latest developments in genetic genealogy, police said.
-Cook County detectives eventually identified Briley as the victims’ potential birth mother.
+Cook County detectives using DNA technology eventually identified Briley as the victims’ potential birth mother.

-Detectives travelled to Holland, Michigan, and obtained a discarded cigarette containing Briley’s DNA, which was matched to the DNA from the victims.

-Police learned Briley was in Cook County and took her into custody after a traffic stop in suburban Oak Lawn.

 Copyright 2020 The Associated Press.
 All rights reserved.